GIM-LLC/GIM/README.md

 GIM LLC is an escape room inspired website where players work together to find clues to free the ghost!

-Built using React.js and socket.io for player interactivity.
+Built using React.js and socket.io for multiplayer interactivity.
 The repository for the server side can be found [here](https://github.com/GIM-LLC/GIM).

 ![alt text](public/assets/readmeImg.png)